Public list of decisions by the Mayor and Alderman May Alderman , 2020

 Jos de Bruin, Alderman

-1. Non-public decision list and public decision list b&w meeting dated April 28, 2020 / Hans Gaillard
+1. Non-public list of decisions and public list of decisions from the municipal executive meeting dated April 28, 2020 / Hans Gaillard

-The college adopts the decision list and the public decision list according to the
+The council adopts the list of decisions and the public list of decisions in accordance with the drafts (

-2. Committee agenda and list of commitments for General Affairs Committee dated May 13, 2020 / Hans Gaillard
+2. Commission agenda and list of commitments for the General Affairs Committee dated May 13, 2020 / Hans Gaillard

-The college discussed the agenda and list of commitments for the
+The council discusses the agenda and the list of commitments from the committee meetings

-3. Repeal 14 public spaces/streets and make them historical in the BAG (Basic Registration of Addresses and Buildings) / Hans Gaillard
+3. Withdrawal of 14 public spaces/streets and making them historical in the BAG (Basic Registration of Addresses and Buildings) / Hans Gaillard

-With this revocation decision, fourteen public spaces/streets (see list) in the BAG
+With this withdrawal decision, fourteen public spaces/streets (see list) in the BAG will be removed

-have never been realized or have been included in the basic registration
+were never realized, or were included in the basic registration

-buildings (BAG) of Son and Breugel due to an administrative error.
-The names and locations of the former streets originated
+of buildings (BAG) of Son en Breugel due to an administrative error.
+The names and locations of the former streets

-from a clean-up action of a coordinated approach "findability public space."
+resulted from a clean-up operation as part of a coordinated approach to "findability of public space."

 Dr. Cuypersstraat, Raamdijk, Gerard Doustraat, Heerenweg, Jan Steenstraat, Jan van